 Pedestal or Elevated Designs

 Pedestal or Elevated designs are stunning and can bring a lot of drama into the room.
 These designs can require hundreds of stems.
-The minimum that Blossoms by bev can create one for is $350.
-The elevated designs you are seeing featured in magazines run $500 and up.
+The minimum that Blossoms by bev can create one for is $275.
+The elevated designs you are seeing featured in magazines run $400 and up.
 If the designs feature cascading orchids they are priced even higher.
-This price often includes the elevated stand to place the floral design on.
+This price usually includes the elevated stand to place the floral design on.

 These designs come in many shapes and sizes.
 Weddings typically feature low designs and elevated designs.
-A centerpiece similar to the pink and white compote design given in the first photo below will run $97.70 plus tax and delivery.
-A centerpiece similar to the peach and white arrangement in the second photo below would run $76.20 plus tax and delivery.
+A centerpiece similar to the pink and white compote design given in the first photo below will run approximately $110.00.
+A centerpiece similar to the peach and white arrangement in the second photo below would run $90.00.
 A huge misconception is that gatherings of little designs or water designs with submerged flowers is less expensive.
 This is simply not the case.
 Filling multiple vases with submerged flowers and candles is costly due to the amount of on site labor involved.
 Think of 20 reception tables with 3 cylinder, water filled/flower submerged vases for the reception.
 That’s 60 vases that have to be transported and filled on site.
 The same holds true for multiple bud vases per reception table.

 If you choose to do farm tables or oblong tables, also known as king tables or feasting tables, this style of seating lends itself to long, long arrangements of flowers or greenery and candle.